 To buy a car, in most US states, you need proof of identification, place of residence, and car insurance.
 While a DUI can revoke your driver’s license, you can use your passport as a valid identification document.
 So, you can technically purchase a car with a DUI on your record.

 While the drunk driving penalties by state don’t include restrictions on buying cars, there is the issue of mandatory car insurance.
 Providers will check your records and offer expensive rates when they see the DUI.
 Meaning, buying a vehicle with a DUI offense on your record is more of a money issue than anything else.
-Also, you can’t drive the car if your license is suspended.
+Also, you can’t drive a car if your license is suspended.

 The Bottom Line

 Every US state has its driving while intoxicated laws and penalties.
-In the states with strictest DUI laws, multiple offenses can result in you losing your license and hefty fines.
+In the states with the strictest DUI laws, multiple offenses can result in you losing your license and hefty fines.
 If you ever find yourself in such a situation, therefore, it’s essential to know the DUI penalties by state.
 That way, you’ll know what to expect and prepare for the possible consequences accordingly.